hashicorp/packer/website/source/docs/builders/vmware-iso.html.markdown

   be attached.
 The files listed in this configuration will all be put into the root directory of the floppy disk; sub-directories are not supported.

+* `fusion_app_path` (string) - Path to "VMware Fusion.app".
+By default this
+  is "/Applications/VMware Fusion.app" but this setting allows you to customize this.

 * `guest_os_type` (string) - The guest OS type being installed.
 This will be set in the VMware VMX.
 By default this is "other".
 By specifying a more specific OS type, VMware may perform some optimizations or virtual hardware changes